 A very easy recipe for tasty honey glazed carrots.
-Made with just a small amount of honey, they are wonderfully flavorful and very healthy.
+Made with just a small amount of honey, they are wonderfully flavorful.

-I really like carrots, and not just because they’re healthy. 🥕 I enjoy their subtly sweet flavor.
+I really like carrots, and not just because they’re good for you. 🥕 I enjoy their subtly sweet flavor.
 In fact, I even love simply steamed carrots!
 But I’m weird.
 I enjoy many types of simply steamed or even boiled veggies.
 Perhaps it’s growing up with a Dutch dad – the Dutch (at least his generation) seem to be fond of boiling their vegetables.

 But as much as I like simple flavors, I have to admit that these honey glazed carrots are especially good.
 The butter and honey glaze is so wonderfully delicate!
 And it really enhances the natural sweetness of the carrots.

 The ingredients needed for this recipe